 PR and marketing have long had a symbiotic relationship.
 Moreover, the points where they intersect will only grow as digital activities progressively take over communication.
 Marketing will earn you quick victories and boost sales, whereas PR concentrates on aspects that demand long-term investments.
 These include connection building and reputation management.

 Whether or not a firm has a consistent brand narrative may make or break it.
-It’s critical that you collaborate with the marketing department (and, yes, sales) to ensure that you’re all on the same page with your brand and product messaging.
+You must collaborate with the marketing department (and, sales) to ensure you’re all on the same page with your brand and product messaging.
 You’ll need a strong company purpose and vision to serve as a strong foundation for all of your messaging for this.
 You can create a brand reputation and build sales together, brick by brick, by working closely with all internal organizations.

 7) Corporate Social Responsibility (CSR)